-The following identifies and compares the viable alternative solutions for each of the traffic operations deficiencies identified in previous technical memorandums.
-The intersection control, configuration, and resulting operations of each alternative at each location are shown in Figures 1 through 11 in the Map Atlas.
+The following identifies and compares the viable alternative solutions for each of the traffic operations deficiencies identified in previous tech memos (See Technical Memorandum #3: Existing Conditions and Technical Memorandum #4: Future Conditions for a complete list of deficiencies).
+The intersection control, lane configuration, and resulting operations of each alternative are shown in Figures 1 through 11 in the Map Atlas.